All-Star Weekend (film)

-All-Star Weekend is an upcoming American sports comedy-drama film written and directed by Jamie Foxx in his feature directorial debut.
+All-Star Weekend is an unreleased American sports comedy-drama film written and directed by Jamie Foxx in his feature directorial debut.
 Produced by Foxx, Avram "Butch" Kaplan, Chuck Pacheco, and Deon Taylor, the film stars Foxx, Jeremy Piven, Jessica Szohr, Eva Longoria, Robert Downey Jr., Ken Jeong, Gerard Butler, and Benicio del Toro.

 Premise

 Malik and Danny, two truck drivers who are basketball fanatics, worship their respective favorite players, LeBron James and Stephen Curry.
 Danny's girlfriend Abby is reconsidering the relationship because she does not want to take a back seat to his obsession.
 The two drivers finally get a break from their dead-end job when they win tickets to the NBA All-Star Game.
 On their way to the big game, Malik and Danny meet the beautiful and mysterious Asia, who might have her own hidden agenda.
 After many twists and turns, the guys find themselves and their heroes in a precarious life-or-death situation.